watfordjc/csharp-message-to-image/README.md

-# TextFormatter
+# csharp-text-formatter

-TextFormatter is a test/sample C# solution with an ordinary (non-MFC) C++ DLL project.
+csharp-text-formatter is a test/sample C# solution with an ordinary (non-MFC) C++ DLL project.

 The purpose of this solution is to work out how to create a C++ DLL and utilise it in C#.